gomorpheus/morpheus-docs/cli/commands.md

         --csv-quotes                 Wrap CSV values with ".
 Default: false --csv-no-header              Exclude header for CSV Output.
     -F, --fields x,y,z               Filter Output to a limited set of fields.
 Default is all fields.
-        --out FILE                   Write standard output to a file instead of the terminal.
     -d, --dry-run                    Dry Run, print the API request instead of executing it --curl                       Dry Run to output API request as a curl command.
         --scrub                      Mask secrets in output, such as the Authorization header.
 For use with --curl and --dry-run.